godotengine/godot-docs/classes/class_animationplayer.rst

 | *Getter*  | get_autoplay()      |
 +-----------+---------------------+

-The name of the animation to play when the scene loads.
+The key of the animation to play when the scene loads.

 ----